leopays-core/leopays.contracts/docs/index.md

 |reqauth|Check if an account has authorization to access the current action.|
 |setabi|Set the abi for a contract identified by an account name.|

 The above actions are enough to serve the functionality of a basic blockchain, however, a keen eye would notice that the actions listed above do not allow for creation of an account, nor updating permissions, and other important features.
 As we mentioned earlier, this sample system contract is minimalist in its implementation, therefore it relies also on some native LeoPays actions.
-These native actions are not implemented in the `eosio.bios` system contract, they are implemented at the LeoPays chain core level.
-In the `eosio.bios` contract they are simply declared and have no implementation, so they can show in the contracts ABI definition, and therefore users can push these actions to the account that holds the `eosio.bios` contract.
-When one of these actions are pushed to the chain, to the `eosio.bios` contract account holder, via a `leopays-cli` command for example, the corresponding native action is executed by the blockchain first, [see the code here](https://github.com/leopays-core/leopays/blob/3fddb727b8f3615917707281dfd3dd3cc5d3d66d/libraries/chain/apply_context.cpp#L58), and then the `eosio.bios` contract `apply` method is invoked, [see the code here](https://github.com/leopays-core/leopays/blob/3fddb727b8f3615917707281dfd3dd3cc5d3d66d/libraries/chain/apply_context.cpp#L69), but having no implementation and not being part of the `EOSIO_DISPATCH`, at the contract level, this action will be a NOP, it will do nothing when called from core LeoPays code.
+These native actions are not implemented in the `lpc.bios` system contract, they are implemented at the LeoPays chain core level.
+In the `lpc.bios` contract they are simply declared and have no implementation, so they can show in the contracts ABI definition, and therefore users can push these actions to the account that holds the `lpc.bios` contract.
+When one of these actions are pushed to the chain, to the `lpc.bios` contract account holder, via a `leopays-cli` command for example, the corresponding native action is executed by the blockchain first, [see the code here](https://github.com/leopays-core/leopays/blob/3fddb727b8f3615917707281dfd3dd3cc5d3d66d/libraries/chain/apply_context.cpp#L58), and then the `lpc.bios` contract `apply` method is invoked, [see the code here](https://github.com/leopays-core/leopays/blob/3fddb727b8f3615917707281dfd3dd3cc5d3d66d/libraries/chain/apply_context.cpp#L69), but having no implementation and not being part of the `EOSIO_DISPATCH`, at the contract level, this action will be a NOP, it will do nothing when called from core LeoPays code.

-Below are listed the actions which are declared in the `eosio.bios` contract, mapped one-to-one with the native LeoPays actions, but having no implementation at the contract level:
+Below are listed the actions which are declared in the `lpc.bios` contract, mapped one-to-one with the native LeoPays actions, but having no implementation at the contract level:

 |Action name|Description|
 |---|---|